tinytecher/google-homepage/README.md

 It was quite tricky getting the main elements of the page positioned correctly but it has shown me that there are many ways to execute a project and I'm sure as I continue to learn I will find out better ways I could produced the same effects.

-TO BE CONTINUED..
-I still have quite a bit to do on this project and will update this README file as I continue.